Northumberland: Demography

-Economy and industry
+Economy

 Northumberland's industry is dominated by some multinational corporations: Coca-Cola, MSD, GE and Drager all have significant facilities in the region.

 Tourism is a major source of employment and income in Northumberland.
 In the early 2000s the county annually received 1.1 million British visitors and 50,000 foreign tourists, who spent a total of £162 million.

 Coal mining in the county goes back to Tudor times.
 Coal mines continue to operate today; many of them are open-cast mines.
 Planning approval was given in January 2014 for an open-cast mine at Halton Lea Gate near Lambley.

 A major employer in Northumberland is Hexham-based Egger (UK) Limited.

-Pharmaceuticals, healthcare, and biotechnology
+Pharmaceuticals, health care and biotechnology

-Pharmaceutical, healthcare, and emerging medical biotechnology companies form a very significant part of the county's economy.
+Pharmaceutical, health care and emerging biotechnology companies form a very significant part of the county's economy.
 Many of these companies are part of the approximately 11,000-worker Northeast of England Process Industry Cluster (NEPIC) and include Aesica Pharmaceuticals, Arcinova, MSD, Piramal Healthcare, Procter & Gamble, Shire Plc (formerly SCM Pharma), Shasun Pharma Solutions, Specials Laboratory, and Thermo Fisher Scientific.
 The cluster also includes Cambridge Bioresearch, GlaxoSmithKline, Fujifilm Diosynth Biotech, Leica Bio, Data Trial, High Force Research, Non-Linear Dynamics, and Immuno Diagnostic Systems (IDS).
 The towns of Alnwick, Cramlington, Morpeth, Prudhoe all have significant pharmaceutical factories and laboratories.

 Newcastle University and Northumbria University are the leading academic institutions nearby.
 The local industry includes commercial or academic activity in pre-clinical research and development, clinical research and development, pilot-scale manufacturing, full-scale active pharmaceutical ingredient/intermediate manufacturing, formulation, packaging, and distribution.